marcelotto/skout/README.md

 $ skout input.nt output.yml
 ```

-Run `skout --help` to see all options.
+Run `skout --help` to see all available options.